Buying a bicycle in Amsterdam

 In addition to a sturdy lock, you can also help protect your bike by getting it engraved.
 This will not only deter thieves, but also help you reclaim your bike if it is recovered after being found or removed due to being parked illegally.

-The Fietsdepot (Bicycle Depository) offers a free engraving service on most Wednesdays, switching to a different District of Amsterdam each week.
-Check the engraving agenda (Dutch) to see where the engraving team will be each week.
+The Fietsdepot (Bicycle Depository) offers a free engraving service (in Dutch) several days per month, switching to a different district of Amsterdam each time.
+Check the engraving agenda (Dutch) to see when the engraving team will be in your neighbourhood.

 If a bike is found or removed due to illegal parking, it will be delivered to the Fietsdepot who can then use the engraving to inform legal owners that their bike has been found or recovered.
 If you have lost your (engraved) bike, you can contact the Fietsdepot to check if it has been recovered by calling 020-334 4522 during office hours.